 Augsburg has excellent railway connections to Munich and other parts of Germany.

 Southern Romantic Road – Heading for the Bavarian Alps

-From Augsburg, the Alps can be seen on the horizon as the Romantic Road snakes through small towns towards its destiny in the mountains.
+From Augsburg, the Alps are seen on the horizon as the Romantic Road snakes through small towns toward its destiny in the mountains.